Background of the Spanish Civil War: The "black biennium"

 In 1935 Azaña and Indalecio Prieto started to unify the left and to combat its extreme elements.
 They staged large, popular rallies of what would become the Popular Front.
-Lerroux's Radical government collapsed after two major scandals, including the Straperlo affair.
+Lerroux's Radical government collapsed after two major scandals, the Straperlo and Nombela scandals.
 However, Zamora did not allow the CEDA to form a government, instead calling elections.
 The elections of 1936 were won by the Popular Front, with vastly smaller resources than the political right who followed Nazi propaganda techniques.
 The right began to plan how to best overthrow the Republic, rather than taking control of it.

 The government was weak, and the influence of the revolutionary Largo Caballero prevented socialists from being part of the cabinet.
 The republicans were left to govern alone; Azaña led a minority government.
 Pacification and reconciliation would have been a huge task.
 Largo Caballero accepted support from the Communist Party (with a membership of around 10,000).
 Acts of violence and reprisals increased.
 By early 1936, Azaña found that the left was using its influence to circumvent the Republic and the constitution; they were adamant about increasingly radical changes.
 Parliament replaced Zamora with Azaña in April.
 Zamora's removal was made on specious grounds, using a constitutional technicality.
 Azaña and Prieto hoped that by holding the positions of Prime Minister and President, they could push through enough reforms to pacify the left and deal with right-wing militancy.
 However, Azaña was increasingly isolated from everyday politics; his replacement, Casares Quiroga, was weak.
 Although the right also voted for Zamora's removal, this was a watershed event which inspired conservatives to give up on parliamentary politics.
 Leon Trotsky wrote that Zamora had been Spain's "stable pole", and his removal was another step towards revolution.
 Largo Caballero held out for a collapse of the republican government, to be replaced with a socialist one as in France.